Understanding the Mortgage Interest Deduction

 According to the IRS, you can deduct the interest on a home loan that is used to purchase, construct, or make substantial improvements to a primary or secondary residence.
 The loan must also be secured by the home and not exceed the value of the home.

-How much is the tax deduction for mortgage interest?
+How much is the Mortgage Interest Deduction?

 Example: How the Mortgage Interest Deduction works